devdivine-tech/Prime-Estate/README.md

-# Real-Estate-Templates-
+# Prime Estate
-A simple real estate website...
+This is just a simple real estate template